 PSY 100 Introduction to Psychology 3 SH

 An introductory survey course covering some of the major topics of psychology.
 Mandatory areas to be studied include: history of psychology, research methods, neuroscience and biopsychology, learning, memory and cognition, personality, psychological disorders, and social or developmental psychology.
 Other topics may include: sensation/perception, consciousness, language, intelligence, motivation, emotion, therapy, stress and health.
 This course is a prerequisite for all upper-level courses in psychology.
 Every semester.
-General Education: Psychology
+General Education: Behavioral Science.

 PSY 201 Principles of Research in Psychology 3 SH